vyadh/nutest/README.md

 ## Motivation

 Writing tests in Nushell is both powerful and expressive.
 Not only for testing Nushell code, but also other things, such as APIs, infrastructure, and other scripts.
-However, Nushell doesn't currently include a test runner for Nu scripts in the standard library.
-While a runner is not strictly necessary, Nutest aims to encourage writing tests for scripts by making testing more easily accessible.
+Nutest aims to encourage writing tests for all sorts of things by making testing more accessible.

 ## Install and Run

-Note: Nu-test is fully functional but currently still in pre-1.0 development.

 ### Using [nupm](https://github.com/nushell/nupm)